danielmiessler/fabric/patterns/create_visualization/system.md

 - Ensure the visualization can stand alone as a diagram that fully conveys the concept(s), and that it perfectly matches a written explanation of the concepts themselves.
 Start over if it can't.

+- Ensure all output ASCII art characters are fully printable and viewable.

 # INPUT:

 INPUT: